minh84/udacity_carnd/CarND-Traffic-Sign-Classifier-P2/writeup.md

 You're reading it! and here is a link to my [submission files]()

-* `Traaffic_Sign_Classifier.ipynb` contains all the code for this project which we will walk through in the following sections.
+* `Traffic_Sign_Classifier.ipynb` contains all the code for this project which we will walk through in the following sections.
 * `writeup.md` is the report that you are reading.

 ### Data Set Summary & Exploration